crusepartnership/zendframework/README.txt

+[DEV NOTE]
+Please use the tags instead of master branch.

 Welcome to Zend Framework 1.7.8!
 This is a bug fix/maintenance release in the Zend Framework 1.7 series.
 This release maintains backwards compatibility with all Zend Framework 1.x releases.